ietf-wg-cellar/matroska-specification/subtitles.md

 pictures/font but those features are only used by Sub Station Alpha, i.e. no filter (Vobsub/Avery Lee Subtiler filter) use them.

-Now, how are they stored in Matroska ?
+Now, how are they stored in Matroska?

 *   All text is converted to UTF-8
 *   All the headers are stored in CodecPrivate
-   ( Script Info and the Styles list)
+   (Script Info and the Styles list)
-*   Start & End field are used to set TimeStamp and the BlockDuration element. the data stored is :
+*   Start & End field are used to set TimeStamp and the BlockDuration element. the data stored is:
 *   Events are stored in the Block in this order: ReadOrder, Layer, Style, Name, MarginL, MarginR, MarginV, Effect, Text (Layer comes from ASS specs ... it's empty for SSA.)
 "ReadOrder field is needed